Steve0verton/google-maps-geocode-enrichment/README.md

 # Google Maps Geocode Enrichment

-Provides a headless module to enrich location data in a database table using the Google Maps geocode API.
-This provides excellent context and address resolution using Google Maps.
+This project repository provides a headless module to enrich location data in a database table using the Google Maps Geocode API.

 ## Table of Contents

+## Background

+This module was built to provide data cleansing and enrichment for physical mailing address locations scraped from public data sources.
+Street address locations can contain many typos, variations in spellings, misspellings and other problems.
+The [Google Maps Geocode Service](https://developers.google.com/maps/documentation/geocoding/overview) was selected as a source of data enhancement and enrichment because Google Maps is one of the best sources of location-based addresses across the world and because of the advanced Natural Language Prediction (NLP) capabilities inherent in using this service for address resolution.

+The original design of this data enrichment module leveraged the following outputs from the Geocoding API:
+1. Latitude / Longitude coorindates for a street address
+2. Standardized cleansed street address
+3. Tokenized pieces of the street address for additional filtering, analysis and grouping (i.e. parse "NC" from and address in North Carolina and store in a "State" column)

+The scope of this module is intended to be a headless engine running on an as-needed basis to update records in a database table as a part of a broader data management pipeline.
+Example use cases include data warehousing and data lakes.

-## Overview
+## Technical Overview

-This software application provides a process to enrich address locations via the [Google Geocode API](https://developers.google.com/maps/documentation/geocoding/overview).
+This project repository provides source code to build a process to enrich address locations via the [Google Geocode API](https://developers.google.com/maps/documentation/geocoding/overview).
 The source code is in python and is containerized with Docker.
 This serves to address 2 main concerns.
-First that it is written in a language that is approachable for data analysis purposes, and second it's efficient and fast enough to provide ~500,000 updates in 1 day.
+First that it is written in a language that is approachable for data analysis purposes, and second it's efficient and fast enough to provide **~500,000 updates in 1 day**.
 Parallelization of the Google API interaction step is needed to meet the latter criteria, and containerization serves as a useful means to accomplish that.

-TODO: deployed as a production app as a part of ETL flow, include diagram

-### Google Web Services Legal Disclaimer
+## Google Web Services Legal Disclaimer

 Google provides explicit terms of use for their products.
 This application leverages the **Geocoding API** service which has policies to be considered for your intended use of the data retrieved.
 Sections related to **pre-fetching** and **caching** of content apply directly to this application.
 Google explicitly states that data from the Geocoding API must not be pre-fetched, cached, or stored except under limited conditions.